stark1tty/SedMob/README.md

 ### Android (Field Use)

+> ⚠️ **Known Issue:** The Android APK is currently crashing on startup.
+This is being actively investigated.
+The web app (desktop/browser) works fine in the meantime.

 Download the latest APK from the [Releases page](https://github.com/stark1tty/Gneisswork/releases).
 Install it, and the app runs completely offline — Python, Flask, and SQLite are all bundled in.

 📖 [Building from source](https://gneisswork.app/docs/ANDROID_BUILD.html)